 Jeddito is an area running along a ridge overlooking Jeddito Wash.
-There are ruins of seven major pueblos spread out along the ridge, ruins of Hopi heritage but only two are now on Hopi land.
+There are ruins of seven major pueblos spread out along the ridge, ruins of pre-Navajo heritage.
+Only two are not on Navajo land.
 The others are in the Jeddito Island, a Navajo territory surrounded by the Hopi Reservation.
+That makes them essentially inaccessible to non-Natives.
 Awatovi is located on Hopi land and is relatively easy to get to, as long as you are in the company of a Hopi guide.
-None of the others are.

 Jeddito Canyon is where Jeddito yellow clay is found.
 Potters from the pueblos lining the mesa rim were prolific with it and samples have been found all over the southwestern states.
 Jeddito black-on-yellow was big for more than 100 years, giving way to Sikyatki Polychrome as it developed in the mid 1400's.

 The people of the Jeddito area pueblos spoke several different languages as they migrated in from different areas.
 From this distance in time it appears the Jeddito area pueblos were where Towa and Keres migrants were first allowed to settle after migrating in from the north, east or south.
 Many of the people and clans of First, Second and Third Mesas had migrated from the west.

 Most of the people at Awatovi spoke either Towa or Keres while nearby Kawaika'a spoke mostly what would now be Western Keres (the Lagunas still know Laguna Pueblo as "Kawaika'a").
 Kawaika'a was slowly abandoned during the 1500's with some of the clans and potters relocating to Sikyatki on the north side of First Mesa.
 A couple generations later (1625 CE) the Hopis of Walpi destroyed Sikyatki, killing nearly everyone and burning the pueblo.